LeetLLM

 • Temperature vs. Truncation: Temperature (TTT) modifies the shape of the distribution (sharpness), while top-p/min-p modify the tail (truncation).
 They are orthogonal controls used together.

-• Sampler order is framework-specific: The right mental model is layered logit transformations, not one universal ordering rule.
+• Sampler order is framework-specific: Treat decoding as layered logit transformations, not one universal ordering rule.
 Check the implementation of the stack you're using.

 Beam search made chat sound robotic